Home|Blogs|Cross-Platform Game Development: Benefits vs Costs

 Taking your game cross-platform can increase revenue by 20% to 40% (VB Live).

-So, if you are really interested in how to reach more engaged players, succeed in the gaming industry, and gain more profits, we’ll shed some light on how to develop cross-platform games, what challenges you may come across, and which cross-platform game development services are helpful.
+So, if you are interested in learning how to reach more engaged players, succeed in the gaming industry, and increase profits, we’ll shed some light on how to develop cross-platform games, what challenges you may come across, and which cross-platform game development services are helpful.

 Why Start with Cross-Platform Game Development?

-Experienced developers usually know about the following “trap” in game development: they have designed a game that’s compatible with one or two platforms and succeeded greatly, but they still need a long time to adapt it to the new platforms.
+Experienced developers usually know about the following “trap” in game development: they startwith a game that’s compatible with one or two platforms and havegreat success, only to find outthat they still need a long time to adapt it to new platforms.

 The mobile game segment is fast-growing.
 Players downloaded 82.98 billion mobile games in 2021.
 SensorTower, a provider of the app’s marketplace performance monitoring, calculated in its whitepaper “Mobile Market Forecast” (2021 – 2025) that 71% of Google Play’s revenue would come from mobile games by 2025.

-And the mainstream gaming solution is to meet players’ expectations to have access to their favorite mobile games on PC or console as well as vice versa.
+The mainstream gaming solution to meet players’ expectations is to have access to their favorite mobile games on PC or console as well as vice versa.
 Creating a cross-platform game takes longer, but it prevents you from spending too much time and effort after game release to make it available on multiple platforms.

 Game monetization is dependent on the users’ engagement level and readiness to make in-game purchases, which is connected to a social phenomenon of being committed to a group of players.